aleidinger/aleidinger.github.io/index.md

 ## Publications
 **In prep**
 - **A. Leidinger** and R. Rogers.
 2024.
-Does safety training of LLMs prevent stereotyping harms?
+How are LLMs mitigating stereotyping harms?
 Learning from search engine studies. *Under review.*

+**Peer-reviewed**
-- **A. Leidinger**, E. Shutova, R. van Rooij.
+- **A. Leidinger**, R. van Rooij, E. Shutova.
 2024.
 Are LLMs classical or nonmonotonic reasoners?
-Lessons from generics. *Under review.*
+Lessons from generics. *ACL 2024 (main)*

-**Peer-reviewed**
 - **A. Leidinger**, R. van Rooij, E. Shutova.
 2023.
 The Language of Prompting: What linguistic properties make a prompt successful? [<a href="https://aclanthology.org/2023.findings-emnlp.618/">paper</a>] *Findings of EMNLP 2023*
 - G. Starace, K. Papakostas, R. Choenni, A. Panagiotopoulos, M. Rosati, **A. Leidinger**, E. Shutova.
 2023.
 Starace Probing LLMs for Joint Encoding of Linguistic Categories. [<a href="https://aclanthology.org/2023.findings-emnlp.476/">paper</a>] *Findings of EMNLP 2023*
 - **A. Leidinger** and R. Rogers.
 2023.
 Which Stereotypes Are Moderated and Under-Moderated in Search Engine Autocompletion? [<a href="https://doi.org/10.1145/3593013.3594062">paper</a>] *FAccT 2023*